 Jim was a thirty year old man with a husky physique and a bull-like neck which made our work a lot harder.
 I was thankful he was alert and able to communicate, because his injury was obviously to the left carotid artery, and he was not getting any blood flow to the left side of his brain from that artery which I had occluded.

 Once we had him asleep under anesthesia and could get two occluding clamps on the proximal and distal ends of the severed artery we could proceed at a more relaxed pace.
 I discovered he had been stabbed with a fixed-blade broad-head arrow, well known to local deer hunters.
 The external wound was quite scary, once we had time to fully inspect the injury.
 We repaired the artery and re-established blood flow to his brain within thirty minutes.
 We waited to see if he had any significant brain damage, and fortunately within an hour or two after awakening from the anesthetic, he was talking coherently and his cognition was excellent.

-I gave Jim my final thoughts that morning on what had happened.
-“Jim,” I said, “yesterday, that man pierced your neck with an arrow, and nearly ended your life, but this morning God pierced your heart with His arrow, and now you have life forever.
+I gave Jim my final thoughts before I left his room on what had happened.
+“Jim,” I said, “yesterday that man pierced your neck with an arrow and nearly ended your life, but this morning God pierced your heart with His forgiveness, and now you have life forever.
 That is some kind of great deal, isn’t it?”
 Jim quietly said, “I know you are right!”

-Three weeks later when his wound was healed and water-tight, he followed with baptism in a local church.
-I do not know where Jim is today, but I am confident where ever he is, he has told this life-saving and life-giving story many times to his friends, particularly his deer hunting buddies.
-Perhaps some of them have had their lives saved also.
+Three weeks later when his wound was healed and water-tight he followed with baptism in a local church.
+I do not know where Jim is today, but I am confident where ever he lives he has told this life-saving and life-giving story many times to his friends.
+I feel confident his bow hunting buddies related to the deadly potential of such an arrow.
+Perhaps some of them have even had their lives changed by his story.